I was lucky enough to break up for my New Year holiday on the 23rd December and not have to return to work until January 19th.

 For $5 a head you can try their best rose (okay), white (nice) and red (vinegar).
 We asked for a bottle of rose and a bottle of white (my parents drink red too, but weren’t impressed) and they were ‘pre-wrapped’.
 We assumed the professionalism of an expensive place like this would be up to scratch, but when we returned home we found that both bottles were Pinot Gris (the white one), despite their wrapper labels!

 As everywhere was absolutely rammed (this is why I prefer family parties for New Years Eve when I’m in the UK) we had to squeeze back into the cowboy bar and find some hot and stuffy seats near the open pizza stove.
-Gem left early as she had work on NYD which was a shame, but the fireworks and music at New Year by the harbour were great, even if we were a little drunk.
+The fireworks and music at New Year by the harbour were great, even if we were a little drunk.

 The inevitable hangover struck on the 1st, and after my parents had woken up I crawled from the living room into our old bed to continue my hibernation from light and sound.
 We have a 10 day trip to the South Island tomorrow, and I need my rest!